MoeinTavakoli/ansible/vault/README.md

 `ansible-vault create vault.yml`

 you enter a password for vault password and confirm this password then a code editor open that allow you to write something to encrypte it .

+save this file and exit then you can see a new file created like `vault.yml` with encrypted data .